devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 </div>
 <figcaption class="center">Bus Alerts and Bus Alert Details view for CTA interactive kiosk</figcaption>

-You’ll notice that the detailed alert information for each route is instantly loaded when the user taps on a specific route.
-This isn’t by chance: we fetch all alerts for each route on a regular basis.
+You'll notice that the detailed alert information for each route is instantly loaded when the user taps on a specific route.
+This isn't by chance: we fetch all alerts for each route on a regular basis.

-But that’s easier said than done.
+But that's easier said than done.
 There are some pretty significant performance constraints related to this lookup!

 ## Context: information targeting

-Let’s start with a bit of context before digging into the technical challenge.
+Let's start with a bit of context before digging into the technical challenge.
 Our smart cities platform, [known as IxNConnect](https://www.intersection.com/product/ixnconnect/){:target="_blank"}{:rel="noopener"}, is our way of delivering the information and features to displays out in the real world.
 There are two parts to this:

 1) **What** information/features to show, and